This article is originally posted on April 3, 2020, and updated on December 13, 2020.

 Fire Emblem: Three Houses is a tactical RPG set in the fictional continent of Fódlan.
 At the outset, players are asked to pick one of three houses that represent the three nations in Fódlan that they will teach at.
 The player’s choice will affect the rest of the story.

-Fire Emblem: Three Houses feels like a fully fleshed out story and world, which is not to say that it is dragging.
+Fire Emblem: Three Houses feels like a fully fleshed-out story and the world, which is not to say that it is dragging.
 On the contrary, players can rack up hours into the game just by building relationships with other characters and exploring the setting.

 The heart of Fire Emblem: Three Houses lies in its characters, who each have their own backstories that you uncover as you get to know them.
 In fact, making the wrong moves during battle can get a character killed and removed from the story altogether, which raises the stakes considerably.

 Fire Emblem: Three Houses is more than just a tactical RPG game.
 It’s a tactical game with a lot of heart.